 How can I get a second chance car loan?

 You may be able to get a second chance car loan from your bank or credit union.
 It’s also possible in some cases to apply through an online lender.
 Usually, a second chance car loan will be as easy to qualify for as a bad credit loan.
-It will also come with above prime rates so you should be prepared to spend a little bit more than the average borrower.
+It will also come with steeper rates so you should be prepared to spend a little bit more than the average borrower.

 A good starting point to find the best second chance auto loan for you is to apply with several different lenders.
 This will let you compare quotes to find the best rates on offer for your particular situation.
 It will also make sure that you get a sense of which lenders are willing to work with you, as well as which ones might be trying to take advantage of your bad credit.